albert-zhang/AZWheelPickerView/README.md

 2. Set `wheelImage`
 3. Set `numberOfSectors`
 4. Set `wheelInitialRotation` if needed
-5. Add target for event `UIControlEventValueChanged` to monitoring the `selectedIndex` change
+5. Add target for event `UIControlEventValueChanged` to monitor the `selectedIndex` change